hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter12.md

     The invariant zero values of a system $=$ the values of $s$, such that: the rank of $P(s)$ is slower than its normal rank.

 !!! remark
-    the invariant zeros of a MIMO system satisfy the blocking properity
+    the invariant zeros of a MIMO system satisfy the blocking property

     1. If $\alpha$ is an invariant zero, then, there exists an initial state $x_0$, and a vector $u_0$, such that: given the input, $u(t) = u_0e^{\alpha t}, t \geq 0$, the output is null for any $t$.